Japanese Skincare Routine – Follow These 10 Steps To Get That “Glass Skin”

 DHC Deep Cleansing Oil

 Using an oil cleanser is always the first step in the Japanese skincare routine.
-It is considered the central element and the routine is incomplete without it.
+Oil is a central element, and the routine is incomplete without it.

-An oil cleanser is a gentle cleanser that is wiped over the surface of the face to remove surface-level oil-based impurities such as makeup, sebum, sunscreen, and dirt.
+An oil cleanser is a gentle cleanser that is wiped over the whole face to remove surface-level oil-based impurities such as makeup, sebum, sunscreen, and dirt.

 The DHC Cleansing Oil is arguably the most famous and popular oil-based cleanser in Japan.
 Its signature clear pump bottle with minimal branding reflects the simplicity and purity of the product.

-For more products recommendations, you can also read our blog post about the best Japanese cleansing oils.
+For more product recommendations, you can also read our blog post about the best Japanese cleansing oils.

 Japanese Face Washes - Hada Labo Foaming Cleanser

-According to the Japanese skincare routine, you must then follow up the oil cleansing with a water cleanser.
+According to the Japanese skincare routine, you should follow the oil cleansing with a water cleanser.
 These first two cleansing steps are part of the famous double-cleansing method that the Japanese are known for and act as a solid foundation for the coming products.

-The purpose of a water cleanser is to remove the remaining dirt and impurities that may be left after using the oil cleanser.
-The water element also helps to hydrate the face and ensure it’s not completely stripped of natural oils.
+Water cleansers remove the remaining dirt and impurities that may be left after using the oil cleanser.
+The water helps to hydrate the face and ensure it’s not completely stripped of natural oils.

 The Hada Labo Gokujyun Hyaluronic Foam Face Wash is a cult favorite.
-This foaming face offers a gentle and light texture that cleanses deeply and thoroughly whilst keeping the skin fresh and hydrated.
+This foaming face wash offers a gentle and light texture that cleans deeply and thoroughly but keeps the skin fresh and hydrated.

-Looking for more products options, feel free to read our article about the best Japanese face washes.
+If you are looking for more product options, feel free to read our article about the best Japanese face washes.

 Cure Natural Aqua Gel